Water Conservation

 Stage 4: None at this time.

-Bowen Island Municipality’s Water Conservation Guidelines are based on the Metro Vancouver Drinking Water Conservation plan in order to encourage water conservation and promote awareness.
+Bowen Island Municipality’s Water Use Restrictions are based on the Metro Vancouver Drinking Water Conservation and support the municipality’s Water Conservation Bylaw.

-The guidelines define four levels of water conservation for users of Municipal drinking water systems.
-Stage 1 is recommended by default between May 1 and October 15.
+The stages define four levels of water restrictions for users of Municipal drinking water systems.
+Stage 1 goes into effect by default between May 1 and October 15 and remains in place unless amended to a higher stage based on water supply conditions.

-These guidelines are intended to manage demand for drinking water during the summer months, and if necessary during times of emergencies.
+These restrictions are intended to manage demand for drinking water during the summer months, and if necessary during times of emergencies.
 This is important because:

 - rainfall is lower and demand is higher in the summer